No.1. Heathcliff and Catherine from Wuthering Heights (Emily Brontë)

-The novel was written in 1847 and I expect the post mortem emotional warfare is still being dragged out.
-Passionate as always.
+Though the novel was written in 1847, I expect the post mortem emotional warfare is still being fought today.
+Passionate as ever.

 “If all else perished, and he remained, I should still continue to be; and if all else remained, and he were annihilated, the universe would turn to a mighty stranger.”

 At the end of the world, when the sun fades and the Earth plunges into an eternal cold night, only H.G.
 Wells’s time traveller will be there to witness the famous couple bitterly bellowing at each other in Yorkshire accents “Cathy!!” – “Heathcliff!!” across the dusty remains of our dying planet.

 But then I suppose if Heathcliff and Cathy quietly loved each other, like Charles and Carrie Pooter from The Diary of a Nobody (1888), then Wuthering Heights might lose something – to put it mildly.
 Which begs the question – can a happy couple ever form the central relationship in a novel?
 I struggle to come up with one.
 Perhaps the next series will have to be The 11 happiest couples in literature.
 Help!
 Does anyone have any entries?!

 Worst couples in literature – The complete list

 No. 11.
 Charlotte Lucas and Mr. Collins from Pride and Prejudice (Jane Austen)